-The cost share must be at least 50% of the total project costs for demonstration projects or a commercial application activity.
-Each phase of projects selected under this FOA must meet the 50% cost share requirement unless a different basis is sufficiently justified and negotiated.
+The cost share must be at least 50% of the total project costs54 for demonstration projects or a commercial application activity.
+55 Each phase of projects selected under this FOA must also meet the 50% cost share requirement unless a different basis is sufficiently justified and negotiated.
 The cost share must come from non-federal sources unless otherwise allowed by law.
-DOE funding is limited to the award amounts listed in Section II.A.i; therefore, any cost increases to the negotiated total project cost must be covered by additional non-federal cost share
+DOE funding is limited to the award amounts listed in Section II.A.i; therefore, any cost increases to the negotiated total project cost must be covered by additional non-federal cost share.

 Cost share may come from project participants, state or local governments or other third-party financing.
-Federal financing, such as DOE Loan Guarantees, cannot be leveraged by applicants to provide the required LDES Demonstration cost share or to otherwise cover the same scope that is proposed under the LDES Demonstration.
+Federal financing, such as DOE Loan Guarantees, cannot be leveraged by applicants to provide the required H2Hub cost share or to otherwise support the same scope that is proposed under the H2Hub.
 Also, in general deferred or avoided costs such as tax credits may not be used as cost share.
+However, non-federal cost share can include Tennessee Valley Authority power sales revenue, which is specifically allowed under the Energy Policy Act of 2005.
+See 42 U.S.C § 16352(c) (Section 988 of Energy Policy Act of 2005) and 2 CFR 910.130(d)(2)(v).

-To assist applicants in calculating proper cost share amounts, DOE has included a cost share information sheet and sample cost share calculation as Appendices A and B to this FOA.
+To assist applicants in calculating proper cost share amounts, DOE has included a cost share information sheet and sample cost share calculation as Appendix D to this FOA.

 Further, applicants are encouraged to review the regulations regarding Program Income and be aware of the ways in which Program Income can be treated during the award.
-For awards made under this FOA, the default use of program income is Addition.
-Any other treatment of Program Income must be negotiated and approved by DOE.
-Program Income should not be included as cost share in the applicant's budget.
+For awards made under this FOA, the default use of program income is Addition.56 Any other treatment of

-&lt;sup>40 Total project costs is the sum of the government share, including FFRDC costs if applicable, and the recipient share of project costs.
+54 Total project costs is the sum of the government share, including FFRDC costs if applicable, and the recipient share of project costs.

-&lt;sup>41 Energy Policy Act of 2005, Pub.L.
+55 Energy Policy Act of 2005, Pub.L.
 109-58, sec.
 988. Also see 2 CFR 200.306 and 2 CFR 910.130 for additional cost sharing requirements.